Challenging the Normalization of Feminine Non-Wellbeing

 - Menstrual Non-Wellbeing: Hypnotherapy can alleviate symptoms associated with the menstrual cycle, such as migraines and general unwellness.

 - Female Fertility: Do you experience difficulties in conceiving a child even after addressing your lifestyle?
-As a stand-alone treatment or along the invitro fertilization, hypnotherapy can help you to become pregnant.
+As a stand-alone treatment or along with in vitro fertilization, hypnotherapy can help you become pregnant.

-- Easy Pregnancy: pregnancy and baby delivery is a big challenge for the woman’s body and psyche.
+- Easy Pregnancy: Pregnancy and the delivery of a baby are major challenges for a woman’s body and psyche.

 No wonder because a woman’s body gives everything it can to grow a healthy fetus and then to the baby during breastfeeding at the cost of her own health.